Fettes College

-Fettes College (/ˈfɛtᵻs/) is a co-educational private boarding and day school in Edinburgh, Scotland, with over two-thirds of its pupils in residence on campus.
+Fettes College (/ˈfɛtᵻs/) is a co-educational private boarding and day school in Craigleith, Edinburgh, Scotland, with over two-thirds of its pupils in residence on campus.
 The school was originally a boarding school for boys only and became co-ed in 1983.
-In 1978 the College had a nine-hole golf course, an ice-skating rink used in winter for ice hockey and in summer as an outdoor swimming pool, a cross-country running track and a rifle shooting range within the forested 300-acre grounds.
+In 1978 the College had a nine-hole golf course, an ice-skating rink used in winter for ice hockey and in summer as an outdoor swimming pool, a cross-country running track, and a rifle shooting range within the forested 300-acre grounds.
 Fettes is sometimes referred to as a public school, although that term was traditionally used in Scotland for state schools.

 The school was founded with a bequest of Sir William Fettes in 1870 and started admitting girls in 1970.
 It follows the English rather than the Scottish education system and has nine houses.
 The main building, called the Bryce Building, was designed by David Bryce.

+The school is included in The Schools Index as one of the 150 best private schools in the world and among top 30 senior schools in the UK.

 History

+Establishment

 To perpetuate the memory of his only son William, who had predeceased him in 1815, Sir William Fettes (1750–1836), a former Lord Provost of Edinburgh and a wealthy city merchant, bequeathed the then very large sum of £166,000 to be set aside for the education of poor children and orphans.

 After his death the bequest was invested, and the accumulated sum was then used to acquire the 350 acres of land, to build the main building and to found the school in 1870.
 Fettes College opened with 53 pupils (40 were Foundation Scholars with 11 others boarding and two day pupils).
 Following serious fires, the swimming baths were rebuilt in 1890 and the chemistry laboratory was rebuilt in 1897.
 The cricket pavilion was completed in 1906.